What You Need To Train With Kirklees & Calderdale SCITT

 Understanding of educational issues

-Recent experience of working with children or young people in school/s with the relevant age phase and subject area.
+A passion to work with children or young people in school/s with the relevant age phase and subject area.

 A knowledge and understanding of the subject specialism within the curriculum (for secondary)